Differential graded cell 2-representations: Dg 2 -categories and 2 -representations

 \end{itemize}

-The collection of all pretriangulated $2$-representations of a dg $2$-category $\cC$, together with morphisms of dg $2$-representations and modifications satisfying the same condition as in \cite[Section 2.3]{MM3}, forms a dg $2$-category, which we denote by $\cC\tworep$.
+The collection of all pretriangulated $2$-representations of a dg $2$-category $\cC$, together with morphisms of pretriangulated $2$-representations and modifications satisfying the same condition as in \cite[Section 2.3]{MM3}, forms a dg $2$-category, which we denote by $\cC\tworep$.

 \begin{definition} The {\bf annihilator} $\Ann_{\cC}(\bfM)$ of a pretriangulated $2$-representation $\bfM$ is the dg $2$-ideal of $\cC$ consisting of those $2$-morphisms $\alpha$ with $\bfM(\alpha)=0$. \end{definition}